 Amniotic Regenerative Cell Therapy for tennis elbow

 Many patients with tennis elbow run away from surgery and steroid injections.
-At Northern Kentucky Physical Medicine, our partner healthcare providers offer an effective, non-invasive alternative to steroid injections and surgery.
+At Physical Medicine and Wellness Center of Northern Kentucky, our partner healthcare providers offer an effective, non-invasive alternative to steroid injections and surgery.
 Our procedures treat all the underlying damages that cause the elbow pain.
 We use Amniotic Regenerative Cell Therapy and a combination of other advanced rehabilitative procedures to help our patients achieve the results they want.

 We will assess your condition and other factors such as your health and age before we decide on the specifics of your procedure.
 Feel free to contact us to find out if Regenerative Cell Therapy is right for you or to learn more about how these procedures have helped people suffering from tennis elbow so you can recommend it to your friends.